esper-io/dev-docs/docs/home/console.md

 ***Tip: Before using a managed Google Play account, you need to set up a Managed Google Play account through Esper.
 Once an Enterprise app has been uploaded into your Esper Cloud Endpoint, select it from the dropdown menu, then select the version, and click on Add to add it to your template.***

 ![App Version](./assets/NewConsole/EsperCloudAppVersion.png)

+You can access the Advanced Settings section by navigating to 'Provisioning Template,' then select 'Apps,' and finally, click or tap on 'Advanced Settings.'

+The second option available pertains to Preloaded Apps in Advanced Settings.

+An Esper customer can explicitly set the App state to “Show”, “Hide” or “Disable” after adding a preloaded app package as shown in the screenshot above.
+In the field below the text “Enter package name of preloaded apps”, users may enter the package name of the apps which are pre-existing in the In-ROM memory of the device as packaged by the hardware manufacturer of the specific device.

+**Note:** *One easy way to find the package names in your device is to provision one of your devices and then view the Preloaded Apps on that device—the package name for each app will be listed.
+You can also use ADB as well.
+You currently can not set a Preloaded App as the Kiosk mode app via a Provisioning Template, but you can do so at the Device level after the device has been provisioned.*

+In this example screenshot, we have added packages “com.facebook.android”, “com.google.android.maps” and “com.chrome.android”.
+We have set the state of the app as “Show”, “Hide," and “Disable”.

+Show/Hide will simply either show or hide the preloaded app on the device screen.

+By default, after provisioning an Android device on the Esper platform, preloaded apps are hidden.
+By using this section, users may choose to show them.
+The “Disable” feature lets the IT Admin prevent the app from functioning, unless chosen otherwise.

+This feature to disable preloaded apps is also available via 'Device Settings' as well as during the Device Provisioning process via this section in the Template.

 **Play Store Apps**